 Brugada syndrome is an inherited disorder of cardiac electrophysiology causing an increased risk of syncope and sudden death.

 In some patients, Brugada syndrome has no clinical expression.
 However, in many patients it leads to syncope or sudden cardiac death due to polymorphic ventricular tachycardia and ventricular fibrillation.
 Events occur more often at night and are not usually related to exercise.
-Events may also be brought on by fever and by treatment with certain drugs including Na channel blockers, β-blockers, tricyclic antidepressants, lithium, and cocaine.
+Events may also be brought on by fever and by treatment with certain drugs including sodium channel blockers, beta-blockers, tricyclic antidepressants, lithium, and cocaine.

 Patients presenting with syncope and patients resuscitated from arrest should receive an implantable cardioverter-defibrillator.
-Best treatment of patients diagnosed based on ECG changes and family history is unclear, although they do have increased risk of sudden death.
+Best treatment of Brugada syndrome in patients diagnosed based on ECG changes and family history is unclear, although they do have increased risk of sudden death.

 procainamideNo US brand name